Selecting Furniture for your Home with Christy Prior

 This ‘feeling’ has been the motivation behind our house design from the ground up and when it became time for interior decorating, this was no different.

-The furnishings you select for your home can leverage the feel of which you are trying to create.
+The furnishings you select for your home can leverage the feel you are trying to create.

 Style, like art, is a personal preference.
-Keeping in mind you and your family are the ones living in it.
+Keep in mind you and your family are the ones living in it.

 Is it comfortable and practical?